 “When you are old and gray… I hope that someone holds you the way I would.”

 Equally, “Vampires” is a tune I’ve heard Davison perform solo, in an acoustic version.
 It’s rock n’ roll style track that is always fun to hear.
-The scratchy guitar tones and reverb in the drums gives the tune a garage-rock sound, and gives the song a road-trip-worthy quality.
+The scratchy guitar tones and reverb in the drums give the tune a garage-rock sound and give the song a road-trip-worthy quality.
 The quick end that occurs just as the song is building to its instrumental and vocal climax is genius.

 Now what is left is this “new stuff”.
 While I know many fans will be completely thrown off by this more electronic and pop sound that is front and center in this album, I ask them to be patient, give the album an unbiased shot, and remember what they love about this band, before writing it off.
 Yes, this album clearly carves out a new sound and direction for the band, but I really don’t think it’s a huge, unprecedented step away from the old styles.
 For the first time, I hear the band not necessarily changing its sound, but rather incorporating more influences into the existing style.
 There have been plenty of exclusive cover performances by the band over the past few years to clue you in; they aren’t just “math rockers”, clearly they are inspired by a lot of different sounds having covered tracks like “Summer Breeze” (Seals and Croft), “Drain You” (Nirvana), and “Ain’t Too Proud Beg” (The Temptations).

 This is where “Fever” comes in.
 I have to admit that when I first heard this song a few months ago, I was skeptical.
 I just wasn’t ready.
-The electronic-esque tones and drums were overwhelming to me.
-Then I saw the band play an acoustic version of the track, and there was something about hearing it stripped down that just unlocked its magic for me.
+The electronic tones and drums were overwhelming to me.
+Then I saw the band perform an acoustic version of the track, and there was something about hearing it stripped down that just unlocked its magic for me.

 “Remote & Dark Years” is the stand-out track of the album, in my opinion.
 Small hints of the song were clipped into the album promo video.
 What really takes the glory in this song are the lyrics.
 It reminds me of how talented a songwriter Davison is, in his ability to observe a minuscule, fleeting occurrence, and turn it into song.
 The verses read like a reflection on a diary entry: